Contingencyplana/toysoldiers_ai_0/planning/heart_of_darkness.md

 ## 🛠️ Technological Manifestations

-The following “wonky” patterns are not merely Nightlands; they are archetypal faces of the **Heart of Darkness** — stasis, numbness, mimicry, and joyless complexity.
+The following "wonky" patterns are not merely Nightlands; they are archetypal faces of the **Heart of Darkness** — stasis, numbness, mimicry, and joyless complexity.
 Each maps to a shadow and a counter-ritual.

 - Wonky AI → the Hollow Choir (mimicry loops, no new song) → Counter: variation, human-in-the-loop play, purposeful surprise.
 See: `planning/heartday_and_heartnight.md`.
-- Wonky languages and language-makers → complexity worship, jargon fog → Counter: plain-language specs, “Listener” reviews, rename for clarity.
+- Wonky languages and language-makers → complexity worship, jargon fog → Counter: plain-language specs, "Listener" reviews, rename for clarity.
 See: `planning/heartday_and_heartnight.md`.
-- Wonky game engines and makers → tool-first, joy-last design → Counter: playability checks, joy metrics on success, “Laughing Architect” patterns.
+- Wonky game engines and makers → tool-first, joy-last design → Counter: playability checks, joy metrics, "Laughing Architect" patterns.
 See: `planning/heartday_and_heartnight.md`.
 - Loony labyrinths (docs/architectures) → maze-thinking, exclusion by obscurity → Counter: narrative docs, beginner paths, coherence passes.
-- Wonky tools and methodologies → cargo-cult process, ritual without rhythm → Counter: small rituals that sing, retros that ask “where was the fun?”
+- Wonky tools and methodologies → cargo-cult process, ritual without rhythm → Counter: small rituals that sing, retros that ask "where was the fun?"
 - Wonky algorithms and fractals → cleverness over clarity → Counter: explainability, minimal viable novelty, proof-by-story plus proof-by-math.
 - Wonky code and documentation → lifeless repetition, silent logs → Counter: celebrate readable code; add rhythm/color to success paths; embed small delights.

-Cross‑links:
+Cross-References:
 - Moral geometry and axes: see `planning/daylands_and_nightlands.md`.
 - Emotional bosses/allies (Hollow Choir, Listener, Laughing Architect): see `planning/heartday_and_heartnight.md`.
 - See also: `planning/heartday_and_heartnight.md` (Cross-References).